keithlxs/dotfiles/README.md

 # dotfiles
-Configuration &amp; settings for the tools I use
+Configuration &amp; settings for the tools I use; Neovim (primary editor) and Wezterm (GPU accelerated terminal)